hyperledger/identus-cloud-agent/docs/docusaurus/webhooks/webhook.md

 receive instant updates and respond in a timely manner, promoting efficient integration between event-driven systems.

-### Purpose of Webhook Notifications in PRISM Agent
+### Purpose of Webhook Notifications in the Cloud Agent

-Webhook notifications in PRISM Agent serve as a vital feature, enabling you to receive timely updates on various events occurring within the agent.
+Webhook notifications in the CLoud Agent serve as a vital feature, enabling you to receive timely updates on various events occurring within the agent.
 Webhooks allow you to receive HTTP requests containing event details at a specified endpoint (webhook URL).
 These events are specifically related to the execution of the [Connect](/tutorials/connections/connection), [Issue](/tutorials/credentials/issue),